matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 ```

 :::warning
-At this point, if you have been following the `yarn` flow and you're on a Mac M1, you may have noticed `gyp` errors in the output.
-These may hinder your progress.
-If so, to bypass them, do the following from the `L2-counter` directory:
+At this point, if you have been following the yarn flow and encounter the following error: `Error: Bytecode length in 32-byte words must be odd`, please do the following from the `L2-counter/` directory:

 * Remove `node_modules/`.
 * Open `package.json` and change the version of `matterlabs/hardhat-zksync-solc` to `^0.3.15-beta.2`.
+* Change the `zksolc` version to `"1.3.6"` in the `hardhat.config.ts` file.
 * Delete the `artifacts` and `caches` folders.
 * Run `yarn`.
 * Recreate and compile the `Counter.sol` contract as before, then continue with the deploy steps.